-Funds allocated by federal and state governments, grants, gifts, general contributions, and scholarships provided by alumni, philanthropic organizations, faculty, staff and individuals are sources of financial assistance.
+Funds allocated by federal and state governments, grants, gifts, general contributions, and scholarships provided by alumni, philanthropic organizations, faculty, staff, and individuals are sources of financial assistance.
 The criteria for eligibility and the amount allocated constantly fluctuate.
 The resources available will also determine the number of students awarded aid and the amount of aid that can be provided.
 Students must maintain satisfactory academic progress to qualify for financial aid.

 Students must annually submit the Free Application for Federal Student Aid (FAFSA) application.
-The deadline date is December 1 for students who wish to apply for financial aid.
+The deadline dates are provided on the MSM/Financial Aid webpage for students who wish to apply for financial aid.
 For students in the MD program to qualify for institutional need based Financial Aid, parental income information must be provided on the FAFSA.
-Parent tax documents must also be submitted per the request of the office.
 Students who provide parent(s) income information will receive priority consideration for institutional scholarships/grants.
 Should additional funds become available, students without parent(s) income will be reviewed based on fund criteria, eligibility, and available funding.

-Please be careful not to make mistakes when filling out your financial aid applications.
+Please be careful to minimize mistakes when filling out your financial aid applications.
 Errors will cause your application to be delayed.
 Students are urged to document any extenuating circumstances affecting their and/or family financial situation with the Student Fiscal Affairs Office (SFAO) right away.
 All information is strictly confidential.